VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 ![Multilevel array](https://imgur.com/Hn4YQB7.png)

 #### Missing files
-Detects missing files, for ex. if file with translation named "posts.php" exists in english but not in deutsch
+Detects missing files, for ex. if file with translation named "posts.php" exists in english but not in deutsch.
 ## Authors

 * **Veton Muhaxhiri** - [LinkedIn](https://www.linkedin.com/in/veton-muhaxhiri-815113196)